WeiDUorg/weidu/README-WeiDU-Changes.txt

     should be integers.
   * Implement insert_point for ADD_ITEM_EQEFFECT and ADD_SPELL_CFEFFECT.
   * USER_DIRECTORY et al. work on Linux.
+  * Return values have been redefined.
+There is now a return value for INSTALLED WITH WARNINGS.

 Version 240:
   * GAME_INCLUDES supports SoD.